Strategic Roadmap » Implementing a Balanced Calendar for CVSD

 • Help communicate committee progress.

-• Help create a report for presentation at a School Board meeting by Spring 2024.
+• Help create a report for presentation at the May 13, 2024 School Board meeting.

-• Arrive at a recommendation for the School Board's consideration at the March 25, 2024 meeting.
+• Arrive at a recommendation for the School Board's consideration.

 Timeline: